ndlopes-github/RailwayOptSitePos/README.md

 # Contact

-If you have any questions or inquiries regarding this codebase or the associated paper, please contact [Insert contact information].
+If you have any questions or inquiries regarding this codebase or the associated paper, please contact: nuno(dot)lopes(at)isel(dot)pt.